 A global analysis of extinction risk for the world's plants, conducted by Kew together with the Natural History Museum, London and the International Union for Conservation of Nature (IUCN), has revealed that the world’s plants are as threatened as mammals, with one in five of the world’s plant species threatened with extinction.
 The study, entitled IUCN Sampled Red List Index for Plants, is a major baseline for plant conservation and is the first time that the true extent of the threat to the world’s estimated 380,000 plant species is known.

-This staggering analysis is announced just as Governments are to meet in Nagoya, Japan, in mid-October 2010 to set new targets at the United Nations' Biodiversity Summit.
+This staggering analysis was announced just as Governments met in Nagoya, Japan, in mid-October 2010 to set new targets at the United Nations' Biodiversity Summit.

 The facts about plant life

 Plants provide the foundation for most of the world's ecosystems and are vital for providing food, clean water and soil, medicine and regulating our climate.